nicksmider/fangraphs-id-scraper/README.md

 ## Usage

-First command line arguemnt is where to begin, the second is where to stop.
+First command line argument is where to begin, the second is where to stop.

 `node index.js 1 25000`